How to Make a Candy Bouquet in a Mug: One Sweet Gift Idea!

 To assemble the candy bouquet, you may have to think like a florist arranging flowers in a vase.
 I took a floral design class many moons ago (just for fun, not for a grade) and one of the biggest takeaways is mastering the art of clustering flowers together according to color, type and height.

-Tall flowers would go in the middle and shorter ones would go around the sides, and medium in the middle.
+Tall flowers would go in the middle, or the back, and shorter ones would go around the sides, and medium in the middle.
 You want to do the same with your candy sticks too.
 Start in the middle and work your way out until you have placed all of the candy “branches” strategically.

 Depending on how big a mug you have chosen, and the type of candy or candies, you may need between 5 and 11 candies.